Ordered Patch Theory

 \bar{I}_T := \frac{1}{N} \sum_{i=1}^{N} \left[K(\beta_i \mid \mu_W) - \left(-\log_2 P_{\text{3rd}}(\beta_i \mid x_i)\right)\right] \tag{5}

-This quantity measures how much of the agent’s behavior is explained away by invoking an independent predictive model rather than specifying it raw.
-For agents exhibiting lawful, agency-driven behavior (as required by the Stability Filter), \bar{I}_T > 0 and grows with T.
+The quantity \bar{I}_T measures how much of the agent’s behavior is explained away by invoking an independent predictive model rather than specifying it raw.
+For agents exhibiting lawful, agency-driven behavior (as required by the Stability Filter), \bar{I}_T > 0; growth with T requires the fresh-information condition made explicit in Corollary T-11a below.

 Proof sketch.
 Subtract Eq.
 (1) from Eq.
 (3).
 The world-model terms K(\mu_W) cancel.
 The difference per agent is: